mrakgr/Trading-Journal/journal_2025.md

 I am on the right track by looking only at gap ups and relative volume.
 They even have a module on how to swing trade using their methods.

 10:25pm.
 Watching trading vids right now is only entertainment for me.
 I cannot lose track of my goals and make an impulse buy here.
 Even if by chance the discount goes away, I can always just pay the 5k for it.
 It'd be worth it regardless.

+10:35pm.
+Yeah, you know what.
+Forget the SemiAnalysis job, I won't apply to anything else anymore.
+I have 100k.
+If I get on that job with Thomas, that will be my last pro software work.
+Either way, after it's done, I'll close the company and either poker bot or trade bot full time.
+Now that I've been given the setups, I am not going be a losing trader anymore.

+I have the 2 simple ones on stocks in play.
+I also have the trend day setup in the futures market that I could attempt to quantify.
+That should be enough to get me started.

+I have huge amount of leeway to give poker botting a try and then return to trading afterwards if that fails to pan out, or if I get tired of poker botting.